AdobeDocs/pdfservices-api-documentation/src/pages/overview/security.md

 ---
-title: Security, Privacy and Compliance
+title: Security, Privacy and Compliance | Adobe PDF Services
+description: |
+  How Adobe protects your data and digital experiences across PDF Services and PDF Embed APIs.

 ---

 ## Security